How Secure Email Gateways Stop Business Email Compromise (BEC)

 As Business Email Compromise attacks continue to evolve in sophistication, organizations must implement comprehensive protection strategies centered around advanced Secure Email Gateways.
 The most successful approaches combine technological controls with human awareness and process improvements.

-Organizations that have dramatically reduced their BEC risk share several common practices: implementing layered defenses through their SEGs, establishing clear payment verification procedures independent of email, conducting regular simulations of common BEC scenarios, and creating a security culture where verification is encouraged rather than seen as an obstacle.
+Organizations that have reduced their BEC risk share several common practices: implementing layered defenses through their SEGs, establishing clear payment verification procedures independent of email, conducting regular simulations of common BEC scenarios, and creating a security culture where verification is encouraged rather than seen as an obstacle.

 By leveraging the full capabilities of modern Secure Email Gateways within a comprehensive security framework, organizations can significantly reduce their vulnerability to even the most sophisticated Business Email Compromise attacks, protecting both their financial assets and their trusted relationships from this increasingly prevalent threat.